paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-020-benefits-for-homeless-veterans.md

           (AA) is lower than the rate in effect under this paragraph as in effect immediately preceding the date of the enactment of the Navy SEAL Bill Mulder Act of 2020; or

-          (BB) exceeds the rate that is 115 percent of the rate authorized for State homes for domiciliary care under subsection (a)(1)(A) of [section 1741 of this title](./chapter-017-hospital-nursing-home-domiciliary-and-medical-care.md#section-1741), as the Secretary may increase from time to time under subsection (c) of that section; and
+          (BB) exceeds the rate that is 115 percent (or, during the period beginning on the date of the enactment of the Housing our Military Veterans Effectively Act of 2024 and ending on September 30, 2027, 133 percent) of the rate authorized for State homes for domiciliary care under subsection (a)(1)(A) of [section 1741 of this title](./chapter-017-hospital-nursing-home-domiciliary-and-medical-care.md#section-1741), as the Secretary may increase from time to time under subsection (c) of that section; and

         (bb) may be determined on the basis of locality.

     (ii) In the case of services furnished to a homeless veteran who is placed in housing that will become permanent housing for the veteran upon termination of the furnishing of such services to such veteran, the maximum rate of per diem authorized under this section is 150 percent of the rate authorized for State homes for domiciliary care under subsection (a)(1)(A) of [section 1741 of this title](./chapter-017-hospital-nursing-home-domiciliary-and-medical-care.md#section-1741), as the Secretary may increase from time to time under subsection (c) of that section.

+    (iii) For each of fiscal years 2025 through 2027, the Secretary may waive the maximum rate for per diem payments under clause (i)(II)(aa)(BB) or (ii) and, subject to the availability of appropriations, provide such payments at a rate that does not exceed 200 percent of the rate authorized for State homes for domiciliary care under subsection (a)(1)(A) of [section 1741 of this title](./chapter-017-hospital-nursing-home-domiciliary-and-medical-care.md#section-1741), as the Secretary may increase from time to time under subsection (c) of that section, if the Secretary notifies Congress of such waiver.

+    (iv) The Secretary may not, pursuant to clause (iii), waive the maximum rate described in such clause for more than 50 percent of all grant recipients and eligible entities for a fiscal year.

 (3) In a case in which the Secretary has authorized the provision of services, per diem payments under paragraph (1) may be paid retroactively for services provided not more than three days before the authorization was provided.

+(4) The Secretary may not provide more than 12,000 per diem payments under this section for a fiscal year.

 **(b) Inspections.—** The Secretary may inspect any facility of a grant recipient or entity eligible for payments under subsection (a) at such times as the Secretary considers necessary.
 No per diem payment may be provided to a grant recipient or eligible entity under this section unless the facilities of the grant recipient or eligible entity meet such standards as the Secretary shall prescribe.